Thursday, February 5, 2009

 Photo Credit: Jon Oakley; COCOEN

-7 comments:
+9 comments:

-luciert said...
+timlucier said...

 I really enjoyed your thoughts on exams and full-heartedly agree that conventional pen-and-paper exams are not the way.
 However, I must speak on behalf of those exams which are either practical or presentation/performance related.
 I have found exams such as these to be very good at gauging the student's abilities and the knowledge they gained throughout the class.
 On further note, they are also likely to actually receive full feedback on their exams from the teachers.
 In some cases, they will even be able to receive said feedback along with a mark at the end of the exam instead of waiting and taking on undue stress.
 I vote for this as an option to replace exams with. :)

-Seani said...
+seani said...

 I fully agree with you.
 If a student is not allowed to see and learn from the exam how meaningful can it be?
 I have too often seen the knowledge and understanding that cannot be repeated a few days later.
 We recently had the chance to meet with a specialist to learn "easy" ways to get our students to perform better on the tests.
 I kept thinking of learning vs. testing and what a waste of money it was in these times.

-Kimberly said...
+Anonymous said...

 I do not have the opportunity to allow my students to see their final exams in my class, as they've moved on, but I'm happy to show a student her exam if she should come see me and ask to see it.